Last Updated on 12 October 2024 by Cycloscope

 The houses have several stories, designed to host large families.
 A reproduction of a Gassho house is visitable for free in the local small museum in the information center, where also interesting videos about the construction process are on display.

-Walking through the fields adjoining the houses, on the wooden planks that make paths above the orchards, watching the beautiful and funny handmade scarecrows, is really a dive into the past of Japan.
+Walking through the fields adjoining the houses, on the wooden planks that make paths above the orchards, and watching the beautiful and funny handmade scarecrows, is really a dive into the past of Japan.

-There are several other smaller villages built in this style in the area, less touristy and with even older houses, we rode through them by bicycle while leaving Shirakawa behind, following the stream of the Shogawa river, in a dreamy state of mind that made us feel like if bicycle touring in a fairy tale.
+There are several other smaller villages built in this style in the area, less touristy and with even older houses, we rode through them by bicycle while leaving Shirakawa behind, following the stream of the Shogawa River, in a dreamy state of mind that made us feel like if bicycle touring in a fairy tale.

-For hints and trips about traveling in Japan on a very tight budget (less than 10USD per day) read our guide here.
+For hints and tips about traveling in Japan on a very tight budget (less than 10 USD per day) read our guide here.
 To have a panoramic of our

 To have a panoramic of our Japanese bicycle touring project, check our itinerary in this other article.
-Please comment, like and share on social networks if you like!
+Please comment, like, and share on social networks if you like!

-Please comment, like and share on social networks if you like!
+Please comment, like, and share on social networks if you like!

 A little photo gallery of Shirakawa Go